gitrgoliveira/bracket-creator/README.md

 * `-p` / `-players` - Minimum number of players/teams per pool.
 Extra players are added to the end of the pool if there are more than expected.
 The default is 3
 * `-w` / `-pool-winners` - Number of players/teams that can qualify from each pool.
 The default is 2
 * `-r` / `-round-robin` - Round robin, to ensure that in a pool of 4 or more, everyone would fight everyone.
 Otherwise, everyone fights only twice in their pool.
 The default is False
-* `-s` / `-sanatize` - Sanatize print names into first name initial and capitalize the last name.
+* `-s` / `-sanitize` - sanitize print names into first name initial and capitalize the last name.
 This is useful for individual player tournaments.
 * `-t` / `-team-matches` - Create team matches with x players per team.
 Default is 0, which means these are not team matches

 ### Parameters to create Playoffs